eh7/TestToken/README.md

 OR

+TO INTERACT INTERACTIVLY

 > truffle develop

 > deploy

-> let instance = await TestToken.at('address of contract see output from last command deploy')
+> let instance = await TestToken.at('address of contract see output from last command deploy, TestToken.address')

 > instance.getTotalUSDPriceMintedTokens()